Li1010/Hello-world/README.md

 # Hello-world
 this is my fisrt repository on GitHub

-First attemp on thid ediitor, let see what there github will lead me in the future!
+First attemp on thid editor, let see what there github will lead me in the future!